FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

 This is why the Torch and the Vision had to travel separately.
 These events are yet to transpire in the lives of the Vision and his fellow Avengers.
 Kang goes to the past again and unleashes a plot in the very early years of the 20th Century to destroy the Avengers by preventing them from ever coming into being.

-He poses as a brilliant scientist running a company called Timely Corporation – a cutesy reference to Timely Comics, the original Golden Age name of Marvel Comics.
-Timely Corporation is a cover for Kang to carry out his plan.
+He poses as a brilliant scientist running a company called Timely Industries – a cutesy reference to Timely Comics, the original Golden Age name of Marvel Comics.
+Timely Industries is a cover for Kang to carry out his plan.
 That plan is thwarted but in his hasty retreat Kang fails to take all his advanced tech with him.

 Certain items that are far ahead of the 20th Century are left behind resulting in a typical sci-fi paradox (think of Terminator 2 as well, and how the original Terminator’s damaged hand contained circuitry that led to the creation of Skynet in the first place.)
-Eventually Professor Horton found and appropriated that tech in “Timely Corporation”s old offices.
+Eventually Professor Horton found and appropriated that tech in “Timely Industrie”s old offices.
 (These details have been retconned in various ways since then.)

 This was how Horton was able to create such an advanced android life form in 1939.
 Immortus, while trying to clean up his past self Kang’s time-meddling, realized that in true Butterfly Effect fashion this particular mess of Kang’s caused too many important ripples on Earth’s future to simply be undone.